akshayak1408/Manipal-MIT-AL-IT-Labs/README.md

 # Manipal-MIT-AL-IT-Labs
-This contains all the lab codes of data structures and algorithm during the fifth semester of MIT, Manipal.
+This contains all the lab codes of data structures and algorithm during the fourth semester of MIT, Manipal.